headlamp-k8s/headlamp/docs/development/oidc.md

 ### Start Minikube

 - Start Minikube without enabling OIDC: `minikube start`.
 This is done to avoid RBAC (Role-Based Access Control) issues during startup.
-However, we can enable OIDC once the cluster is running.
+But, we can enable OIDC once the cluster is running.

 ### SSH into Minikube